Man starts his day right with a delicious cup of hot coffee.

 Unfortunately, buzzy supplements like collagen don’t qualify.
 Ditto for a splash of milk or almond milk—they contain too many calories.
 If you *must* drink your coffee with a splash of something, “try to limit whatever you add to no more than 30 calories to minimize any negative impact to the metabolic benefits of IF,” says Fernando.

-The one exception: Bulletproof coffee.
+The one exception to the added ingredient rule: Bulletproof coffee.
 According to Fernando, if you’re combining keto and IF or your fasting goal is to stay in ketosis, it’s okay to indulge in the creamy blend of coffee, grass-fed butter or ghee, and MCT oil.

 “Even though a cup of Bulletproof coffee packs around 230 calories, the calories come from quality fats and thus won’t shift you out of ketosis—the state your body enters when it’s burning fat—like carbs or protein,” she says.
 Each delicious cup will reward you with healthy fats to keep you full and fueled.
 Plus, the MCT oil might boost ketone production (10).